- Do not venture into a starting a factory, till you have work-experience of that industry.

 When you have your own business, you are your own boss and a boss to many others.
 No one dictates terms to you.

-In my field, there is flexibility in the sense that one can experiment with ideas.
+In Manufacturing Industry, there is flexibility in the sense that one can experiment with ideas.
 It is very easy to accommodate innovative ideas.

 Taking calculated risks is not a big deal because outcomes are likely to be positive.